wiheto/netplotbrain/docs/tutorial/tutorial2_views.md

 plt.show()
 ```

 You can also specify the specific rotation (tuple): (xy-rotation, xz-rotation) in degrees.
-The R view is (0, 0)
+The R view is (0, 0).

 ### Rotated sequences with frames

 You can also generate a sequence of rotated images.

-If the view is two letters, (e.g. `'LR'`), then a sequence will be generated from the L-view to R-view.
+If the view is two letters (e.g., `'LR'`), then a sequence will be generated from the L-view to the R-view.

 The parameter `frames` will control how many images are generated.
 Images will then be displayed along a single row.